audreyqyfu/LATE/README.md

 nonzero values of the data, LATE leverages information of dependence between genes/cells, and recovers the missing values (zeros).
 With TRANSLATE that allows for transfer learning, the user can train the autoencoder on a reference gene expression dataset and then use the weights and biases as initial values for imputing the dataset of interest.

+Referece:

+Md.
+Bahadur Badsha, Rui Li, Boxiang Liu, Yang I. Li, Min Xian, Nicholas E. Banovich, Audrey Qiuyan Fu Imputation of single-cell gene expression with an autoencoder neural network. bioRxiv 504977; doi: https://doi.org/10.1101/504977.

 ## Installation
 This implementation is written in Python (3.5+) and builds on TensorFlow (1.0-1.4).
 Additional Python modules needed are: numpy, pandas, matplotlib, scipy, seaborn, tables, sklearn, MulticoreTSNE

-For example, one may use conda to install these modules:
+For example, one may use conda or pip to install these modules:
-`conda install numpy`
+`conda install numpy` or `pip install numpy`

 Install `tensorflow` to use CPUs and `tensorflow-gpu` to use GPUs.